 Roma’s Wonderkid Conveyor Belt

 Since taking over the club two seasons ago, I saw at least one generational talent produced in each year’s youth intake crop.
 It is not surprising as Roma has always been know for producing elite home-grown talent.
 Recent Players such as Totti, De Rossi, Florenzi, and Lorenzo Pellegrini, all came through the Giallorossi academy.
 Additionally, all of them were born in Rome.
-Roma’s reputation for nurturing elite talented has so far been merited as only after two intakes, I have three absolute wonderkids at my disposal.
+Roma’s reputation for nurturing youth has been merited; after only two intakes, I have three absolute wonderkids at my disposal.
 All three, defender Emmanuello, wingback Margutta and shadow striker/possible future fantasista Zikos, are on the cusp of breaking into the first team as early as next season.
 My next challenge?
 Form a First Team with not only Academy Graduates but also exclusively players born in Rome.

 Furthermore, Angelos Zikos already has the makings of a world-class talent.
 He happens to be a Greek with top German football school pedigree who is now well on his away to becoming naturalized into Italian way of football.
 What can be a better recipe for a footballing virtuoso.
 Perhaps he can be my new Totti?
 And if he does not reach that high, he will definitely sell a lot of shirts abroad.